 In line with keeping your CV concise, include only information that is relevant to the job position you are applying for.
 As an example, if you are applying in the legal industry, you only have to include professional and educational qualifications, and skills, related to the legal industry.

 Too much information could either tire or confuse the hiring managers, so keep it simple and short for better retention.
-In any case, should you qualify for an interview, you can always elaborate your qualifications there.
+In any case, should you qualify for an interview, you can always elaborate on your qualifications there.

-3. The CV is not Customized
+3. The CV is Not Customized

 Job seekers often commit the mistake of submitting one CV to all job applications but this should not be the case.
 Every CV has to be unique and tailored to the specific industry, specific company, and specific job position.